 After the TL;DR on Wednesday, which most of the company tunes into, we also often run a knowledge sharing session or two.
 These tend to be more technical in nature and go into more detail about how something works or how to do something.
 Examples in the past have included how to write automated UI tests, how to write high-performing database queries and to use our ORM, and more.

-The Engineering and Customer Success teams follow Basecamp's Shape Up model for how they organize their time and cadence.
+The Engineering and Customer Success teams follow the Shape Up model for how they organize their time and cadence.
 Even if you're not involved in engineering, CS, or product development, it's good to know the timelines.

 The Shape Up schedule uses six weeks of focussed work, then two weeks of "sharpening" time - time to work on unplanned things or things that we might otherwise not find time to do.
 If you ask an engineer about a feature, they might say "we're working on that this cycle" - now you'll know what that means.